Reiver Sanmartín: Cincinnati Reds

 On January 21, 2019, Sanmartin and Sonny Gray were traded to the Cincinnati Reds in exchange for Shed Long Jr. and draft pick compensation.
 Sanmartin split the 2019 season between the High-A Daytona Tortugas, and the Double-A Chattanooga Lookouts, going a combined 4–12 with a 4.05 ERA and 114 strikeouts over 122 1/3 innings.

 Sanmartín did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
 Sanmartin split the 2021 minor league season between Chattanooga and the Triple-A Louisville Bats, going a combined 10–2 with a 3.32 ERA and 112 strikeouts over 100 1/3 innings.

 On September 27, 2021, Sanmartin's contract was selected to the active roster to make his MLB debut versus the Pittsburgh Pirates.
 In two starts in his rookie campaign, Sanmartin logged a pristine 1.54 ERA with 11 strikeouts in 11 2/3 innings of work.
 Sanmartin spent the 2022 season mainly working out of the Reds' bullpen, making 45 appearances (4 starts) and registering a 4–4 record and 6.32 ERA with 47 strikeouts in 57 innings pitched.

 Sanmartin began the 2023 season working out of Cincinnati's bullpen as a situational reliever.
 In 14 games, he struggled to a 7.07 ERA with 13 strikeouts in 14 innings pitched.
 On May 7, he departed an appearance against the Chicago White Sox with what was described as left elbow soreness.
 He was placed on the 60-day injured list on May 14 with a stress reaction in his left elbow.
 On July 7, Sanmartin underwent season–ending UCL surgery.
 He was non-tendered and became a free agent on November 17.

 On November 19, 2023, Sanmartín re–signed with the Reds on a minor league contract.
 He spent the majority of 2024 with Triple–A Louisville, making 18 appearances and logging a 7.36 ERA with 18 strikeouts across 18 1/3 innings pitched.

 Sanmartín began the 2025 season back with Louisville, where he compiled a 6-2 record and 2.75 ERA with 45 strikeouts across 42 appearances.
 On September 2, 2025, the Reds selected Sanmartín's contract, adding him to their active roster.
 He made one scoreless appearance for Cincinnati, striking out two over 1 2/3 innings pitched.

 San Francisco Giants

 On November 6, 2025, Sanmartín was claimed off waivers by the San Francisco Giants.
+On March 25, 2026, Sanmartín was placed on the 60-day injured list due to a right hip flexor strain.
+He was activated for his team and season debut on June 10.